0LNetworkCommunity/libra-legacy-v6/client/diem-dev/README.md

 ### Dual Attestation/Travel Rule Protocol

-In Diem mainnet every payment transaction between two **distinct **VASP accounts (parent <-> child and child <-> child within the same VASP are exempt) over a certain threshold (1000 LBR, for now) must perform dual attestation in order to comply with the travel rule.
+In Diem mainnet every payment transaction between two **distinct **VASP accounts (parent <-> child and child <-> child within the same VASP are exempt) over a certain threshold (1000 XDX, for now) must perform dual attestation in order to comply with the travel rule.
 "Dual attestation" is a fancy way of saying:

 * The payer must send the payee some data
 * The payee must sign the data with its `compliance_public_key`